jgscott/STA380/syllabus.md

 ## Overview

 This is the second half of a two-part introductory course on predictive modeling for students in the MS program in Business Analytics at UT-Austin.
 In the first half of the course, you learned about predictive models for labeled data (i.e. regression, or supervised learning).
-In the second half, about 75% of our time will be spent learning to model structure in _unlabeled_ data (i.e. unsupervised learning).
-There are also a few other miscellaneous topics that will round out your introduction to predictive modeling:
+In the second half, we will turn to the following topics:
-- foundations of probability
+- a refresher of some important probability concepts.
-- exploratory data analysis
+- exploratory data analysis.
-- resampling methods for uncertainty quantification
+- resampling methods for uncertainty quantification.
+- unsupervised learnig, i.e. learning to model structure in _unlabeled_ data.

 The course is intended as an overview, rather than an in-depth treatment of any particular topic.
 We will move fast and cover a lot, but will focus on practical applications rather than theory.

+[The course homepage](README.md) has a detailed outline of topics, together with topic-by-topic reading lists.

 ## Software